 The Congruence of Creating Art, Ashland Arts Festival (Portland, OR, USA), 16 Nov 2013 more

 Introduction to Documentary Development, Ashland (Portland, OR, USA), 15 Nov 2013 more

 - Child Participation Model (Global Campus of Human Rights, 02 Aug 2021).
-In Progress
+Completed

 - Children in Conflict with the Law in South Africa: Investigating Ubuntu as a viable Pathway towards Systemic Change (Universität Wien, 01 Aug 2017).
 Completed

 - HORN (Mark P. Terk Charitable Foundation, 30 Nov 2014).
 Completed

 - Sarajevo: Shelved Memories - A Practical Enquiry into the Rhetoric of Docudrama (Arts and Humanities Research Council, 02 Sep 2007).
 Completed

 - Cutting Silence (Department of Women’s Affairs in the Chancellery of the Austrian Prime Minister, 19 Feb 2007).
 Completed

 - The University of Reading, External Examiner (2023-)